Last Updated: 11/01/23

 After performing a domain overview, you can dive even deeper.

-When brainstorming medical SEO keywords, make sure to think about this in terms of specific search queries.
+When choosing your medical SEO keywords, make sure to think about this in terms of specific search queries.
 In other words, what would someone actually be typing into a search bar to find you or your products online?

 Search intent is a critical SEO factor.